 “It works for the NRA as a public platform, but it could further promote the stereotype of the racing fan that isn’t always true.”

 Those in favor of this sponsorship from a business perspective see a synergy between the NRA and the NASCAR demographic.
 As Jim Henson, director of Texas Politics Project at the University of Texas said, “Sponsoring the race is not quite preaching to the choir, but it’s playing music the choir likes.”

 Maybe so, but it still isn’t clear what NASCAR gets out of this other than the sponsorship money (which wasn’t divulged).
-Does the NRA segment of the NASCAR base need more reassurance that the France family (who owns and runs NASCAR) holds the same values as it does?
+Does the NRA segment of the fan base need more reassurance that the France family (who owns and runs NASCAR) holds the same values as it does?
 Does the sponsorship attract new fans?

 There’s no advantage for NASCAR in this deal.
-It works for the NRA as a public platform, but it could further promote the stereotype of the NASCAR fan that isn’t always true.
+It works for the NRA as a public platform, but it could further promote the stereotype of the racing fan that isn’t always true.
 In a time when NASCAR is taking the Sprint Cup on the road to other parts of the country, such as California, this is a sponsorship holding it back.

 Brand Blindnes is Brand Loyalty Tom Dougherty, CEO - Stealing Share 27 April 2017 Brand loyalty and brand blindness Did you know that brand loyalty is a form of brand blindness?
 Even though most of us believe we act rationally, self-identification is a form of...